Laser Periodontal Treatment

 Does laser periodontal treatment hurt?

-The laser technique is minimally invasive and does not actually cut the gums as would be necessary in traditional gum surgery.
+The laser technique is minimally invasive and does not actually cut the gums as would be necessary for traditional gum surgery.
 Usually, patients are able to tolerate treatment.
 If you are concerned about discomfort during laser gum therapy, speak with our office.
 We are happy to discuss how we can make this necessary procedure as comfortable as possible for you.

 Who is a good candidate for laser periodontal treatment?